fpicchi/bilateralfilter/README.md

 In the benchmarks it was chosen a radius of 4 pixels, which means that for every CUDA block we were only calculating ((32-8) x (32-8)) effective pixel values = 576 pixels.
 This means that **only `56.25%` of the threads in a CUDA block actually contributed to the final result**, while the other 43.75% were only used to load resources from the global memory into the shared memory.

-## Benchmark Results
+## Benchmark Results (PC)

-This filter has been tried on 2 different devices.
+This filter has been tried on 2 different PCs.

 | ID | CPU          | GPU             | OS            |
 |----|--------------|-----------------|-------------- |